LZHMS/3DTalkingHeadCodeBase/README.md

 - ⚙️ **Flexible Configuration**: YACS-based hierarchical configuration management
 - 📈 **Experiment Tracking**: Built-in TensorBoard and WandB support
 - 🚀 **Production Ready**: Comprehensive logging, checkpointing, and evaluation tools

+> [!NOTE]
+>
+> This project currently implements state-of-the-art (SOTA) methods for 3D talking head generation, specifically the **DiffPoseTalk** model.
+We are actively developing our own research methods to further advance the field.

+> [!NOTE]
+>
+> This project is modified from **Dassl**, making it more user-friendly and structured.
+It includes additional modules tailored for 3D Talking Head research, such as datasets for 3D Talking Head studies and FLAME-based rendering components.

 ## 🗒️ TODO Plan